Layr-Labs/eigenlayer-docs/docs/eigenlayer/security/audits.md

 # Audits

-As part of our development process, we are excited to present audits to assess the robustness and reliability of our systems.
+As a key component of our development process, please see the following audits that help assess the robustness and reliability of our systems:

 - [Consensys Diligence](https://consensys.net/diligence/audits/2023/03/eigenlabs-eigenlayer/)